spacemaninSeoul/DLbasic/README.md

 # road_to_NLPmaster

-My effort to master NLP
+My effort to master NLP. mainly study (https://wikidocs.net/book/2155).
+I really appreciate writers of it!